ms/buildtogether.tech/src/rules-research/index.md

 Do the background reading.
 :   [% i "Mencken, H.L." %]H.L.
 Mencken[% /i %] once wrote that, "There is
-    always a well-known solution to every human problem---neat, plausible, and wrong."
+    always a well-known solution to every human problem—neat, plausible, and wrong."
 Your problem is almost certainly one of those, and is almost certainly more complex than you first realize.
 While Rule #4 tells researchers to sacrifice detail for clarity, this rule asks practitioners to